 ID begins a guest-editorship of a special issue of Theatre, Dance and Performance Training Journal, to be published in 2021

-ID starts a strategic strand of work named Intersectional Dance Practices which supports an intergenerational mentoring scheme, consultation around decolonising the MA/MFA Creative Practice curriculum, commissioned writing around anti-racist practices in HE and research labs led by artists across a range of forms and practices
+ID starts Intersectional Dance Practices, a multi-stranded programme including an intergenerational peer mentoring scheme, consultation around decolonising the MA/MFA Creative Practice curriculum, commissioned writing around anti-racist practices in HE and research labs led by artists across a range of forms and practices

 Fernanda Muñoz-Newsome, an artist and MFA Creative Practice alumnus, joins ID’s Board